Sun-kissed plants from the sea

 Natural astaxanthin is a carotenoid derived from Haematococcus pluvialis algae.
 This coveted, powerful antioxidant is credited with giving flamingos and salmon their pink colour, and also aids in both performance and recovery for active people.

 One of the best-known superfoods, chlorella, is in fact a freshwater microalga, Chlorella vulgaris.
 Packed with a multitude of vitamins, nutrients and phytonutrients, chlorella can supercharge any smoothie or snack in an instant.

 Dunaliella salina, "the saffran of the sea", is a marine alga with nutritional superpowers: dunaliella naturally produces beta-carotene (Vitamin A) making it and ideal friend for eyes and skin.

-A superfood hall-of-famer known since ancient times, spirulina's "real" algae name is Arthrospira platensis: a nutrient-packed alga that's full of protein, vitamins, antiocidants and all essential amino-acids.
+A superfood hall-of-famer known since ancient times, spirulina's ",real" algae name is Arthrospira platensis: a nutrient-packed alga that's full of protein, vitamins, antioxidants and all essential amino-acids.